inesp/inesp.github.io/_posts/2020-01-01-building-teams.md

 Ask, how you can help.
 Hold open and honest 1-on-1s.
 Generally, people have to feel very, very pressured before they will go to their supervisor and complain.
 Behind every complaint, you ever received there were several attempts to complain, which never reached you.
 Be proactive at finding problems in the team dynamic, ask concrete questions on how your team members find this or that.

 Sometimes it is useful to define the rules for a meeting.
-I used to be present on a quarterly engineering retrospective 15 engineers present.
+I used to be present on a quarterly engineering retrospective with 15 engineers present.
 And to streamline the conversation we agreed that each engineer had 3 minutes to present her points.
 In the end, we would agree upon the expected actions for each raised point.

 Trust your teammates and ensure that they trust each other as well.
 Nobody should be policing the rest of the team.
 Having a team member, who unprompted, keeps double-checking the work of others, is a dreadful experience.
 Believe me, been there, done that.

 At the time there were 3 teams in my engineering department.
 All of them were doing great when a very senior person was called upon to assist us.
 He came from a separate branch of the company and wanted to work on something new.
 He was extremely respected in the company and was trusted to pick his own assignments.
 Immediately after joining us, he decided that his time will be best spent by double-checking all of our work.
 He would block our open pull requests by either leaving comments about insignificant implementation details or long explanations of basic programming concepts, which he deemed we misused.
 Because he was trusted, he decided to singlehandedly change the programming guidelines we were following, which we would only notice once the checks on our pull requests would fail.
 You can imagine, we had a really hard time staying motivated.
 This person dominated our mind, whenever 2 or more of us would meet, we would sooner or later end up discussing his actions.
 Before we would often discuss programming related topics, we would try to improve our work environment and grow as developers, now, we would only vent about this one person.
 And by the way, this senior developer is actually a great person.
 He just doesn't trust other developers.
 Just because somebody is a good friend, doesn't mean he is a good co-worker.

 Depending on a company's state, setting up a psychologically great environment can be difficult or easy.
 Looking at it from another perspective, we are perfectly capable of keeping relationships outside of work.
 Keeping work relationships healthy works in the same way.
 It is no more difficult than the rest of our lives.